mozilla/fx-private-relay/README.md

 The add-on adds Firefox UI to generate and auto-fill email addresses across the web.
 Running the add-on locally allows it to communicate with your local server (`127.0.0.1:8000`) instead of the production server (`relay.firefox.com`).

+### Optional: Run a development server to compile the frontend

+`npm run watch` watches the `frontend/src` directory and builds the frontend when it detects changes.
+However, creating a production build is just time-consuming enough to interrupt your development flow.
+It is therefore also possible to run the front-end on a separate server that only recompiles changed modules, and does not apply production optimizations.
+To do so, instead of `npm run watch`, run `npm run dev`.

+The frontend is now available at http://localhost:3000.
+Keep in mind that this does make your local development environment less similar to production; in particular, authentication is normally bound to the backend server, and thus needs to be simulated when running the frontend on a separate server.
+If you make any changes related to authentication, make sure to test them using `npm run watch` as well.

 ### Optional: Enable Premium Features

+**Note:** Premium features are automatically enabled for any user with an email address ending in `mozilla.com`, `getpocket.com`, or `mozillafoundation.org` (see `PREMIUM_DOMAINS` in `emails/models.py`).
+To mimic the customer's experience, it is recommended to follow the below procedure.

 To enable the premium Relay features, we integrate with the [FXA Subscription Platform](https://mozilla.github.io/ecosystem-platform/docs/features/sub-plat/sub-plat-overview).